 BSA Administration, Stroud, Glos, Dominic runs the BSA office side and is the least outward bound of us all.
 Occasionally he makes it over to rumble down the bumps.

 Charlotte has taught science for twenty years in U.K. secondary schools.
-She is very much looking forward to her second season with BSA after a marvellous summer in the mountains of North Wales.
+She is very much looking forward to her third season with BSA and this year returns as our Head of School.

 Romain joins our FIS staff for the main part of the 2017 season.
 Romain has worked as a coach and technician with France (WC), Andorra, and Argentina.
 He has a wealth of experience and is a great addition to our team.

 Playing a part in Primary tutoring and on the coaching team, Helli grew up racing, she was an England Alpine Team member and is now a BASI certified instructor.
 She was also a junior national team rower.
 Helli studied at the University of the Arts London and at Parsons School of Design in New York.

 Martine returns as housemum this season, always welcome on the pastoral team and, manager of the BSA Parents and Coaches Facebook page - outlying parents: make friends!